Is my roof suitable for solar?

 Do you recommend solar when it produces less than total yearly cost?

 You can consider energy efficiency to reduce your usage.
 We recommend you contact PECO for a home energy assessment.
 In the complete walk-thru of your house, they’ll look at the building envelope (where energy could be leaking), the installed equipment and the current energy usage and make recommendations.
 They’ll even swap out most bulbs with LED bulbs.
 The team can be reached at 888.573.2672 or peco.com/assessment.
-It’s well worth the $25 cost.
+It’s well worth the $49 cost (free for income-qualified customers).
 And reducing energy use is a key first step to transitioning to renewables!

 What would the ball park cost be to install?